Teachers: Ms Harrison & Mrs Rozhdestvenskaya

 Now hop on an imaginary boat and travel some of the world’s most majestic rivers – the Ganges, the Thames, The Amazon and the Nile.

-Our focus for the half term is going to be on Angles as well as still practising using addition, subtraction, multiplication and division.
+Our focus for the half term is going to be on Angles, lines and shapes, as well as still practising using addition, subtraction, multiplication and division.
 By the end of Year 3, all children are expected to know their 2, 3, 4, 5, 8 & 10 times tables and division facts.
 We will continue to have a times tables test every week to help the children learn these.

 In Science, we will be learning all about rocks.
 We will be comparing different kinds of rocks based on their appearance, describing how fossils are formed and learning more about famous palaeontologists like Mary Anning.